PARASAGITTAL MENINGIOMA PARAMEDIAN MENINGIOMA

 Surgical Treatment at the Meningioma Center

-Parasagittal Meningiomas are superficial and easily accessed by surgery.
-In the Meningioma Center, the Surgery of these tumors is treated with the smallest possible incision and bone opening in the skull (craniotomy) next to the midline.
+Parasagital Meningiomas are superficial and easily accessed by surgery.
+In the Meningioma Center, Surgery these tumors are treated with the smallest possible incision and bone opening in the skull (craniotomy) next to the midline.
 The craniotomy is tailored to the location and size of the tumor.
-The size of the craniotomy and localization of the tumor is guided by a computer-assisted device that can pinpoint the site and identify the anatomy of the tumor (Stealth Station or BrainLab Station).
+The size of the craniotomy and localization of the tumor is guided by a computer-assisted device that can pinpoint the site and anatomy of the tumor (Stealth Station or BrainLab Station).

 Tumor resection is carried out with magnification with the surgical microscope to allow elevation of the tumor away from the underlying brain following natural anatomical planes of dissection.
 This strategy avoids unnecessary trauma or damage to the brain tissue.
 The tumor is removed and dissected in a piecemeal fashion after breaking the tumor with an ultrasonic device which decreases the tumor pressure and facilitates its dissection.